Izak8/gl/xclient/README.md

 Each screen has a root window covering it.
 The root window cannot be reconfigured or un- mapped, but otherwise it acts as a full-fledged window.
 A root window has no parent.

+### Top-level windows
+Direct children of the root window.
+Most likely to be an application.

 ### Reply